 - Be a host site for Continuing the Heritage Service Days

-- Participate in Volunteer Fairs and Not-For-Profit Career Expos
+- Participate in Volunteer fairs and Post-Graduate Service fairs

 - Be a recipient organization in the Miracle on 36th Street Toy and Donation Drive

 - Host information tables in the University Atrium